-This sit-down restaurant's 18th-century colonial-pub atmosphere (period music plays and the décor features antiques, oak-plank flooring, and a huge fireplace filled with copper pots) and good service help make it one of the better places to dine in the Magic Kingdom, but few will be compelled to visit a second or third time.
-Lunch offers a la carte service with seafood and sandwiches, while dinner gives you a character buffet (see "Dining with Disney Characters" later in this chapter for more about the character meal) and a meal of basic yet traditional American favorites including roast turkey, carved beef, smoked pork loin, mashed potatoes, stuffing, and macaroni and cheese along with all the trimmings.
-Note: Even though it's a tavern of sorts, you won't find alcohol served here.
+This sit-down restaurant's 18th-century colonial-pub atmosphere (the décor features antiques, oak-plank floors, and a huge fireplace filled with copper pots) and good service help make it one of the better places to dine in the Magic Kingdom, but few will be compelled to visit a second or third time.
+Lunch offers à la carte service with seafood and sandwiches, while dinner gives you basic American favorites, such as roast turkey, carved beef, mashed potatoes, stuffing, and macaroni and cheese.

+Even though it's a tavern of sorts, you won't find alcohol served here.
+Also, note that the Liberty Tree Tavern's character dinner will not be offered beginning in January 2009.

 See map p.
-136. In Liberty Square.
+134. In Liberty Square.
 T 407-939-3463. www.disneyworld.com.
 Advanced Dining Reservations recommended.
 Main courses: Lunch \$11-\$16; dinner buffet \$28 adults, \$13 kids 3-11.
 AE, DC, DISC, MC, V. Open: Daily 11:30 a.m.-3 p.m. and 4 p.m. until park closing.